District of Columbia

 New Cases:

-- The rate of new lung cancer cases is 44 and significantly lower than the national rate of 57.
+- The rate of new lung cancer cases in the District of Columbia is 44.7 and significantly lower than the national rate of 52.8.

 5-Year Survival Rate:

-- The percent of people alive five years after being diagnosed with lung cancer (the survival rate) in the District of Columbia is 28%, which is not significantly different than the national rate of 25%.
+- The percent of people alive five years after being diagnosed with lung cancer is 29.7% nationally.
+The District of Columbia is one of the 12 states for which survival data is not available as they do not track cases after diagnosis.

 Early Diagnosis:

-- 24% of cases are caught at an early stage, which is not significantly different than the national rate of 26%.
+- In the District of Columbia, 28.3% of cases are caught at an early stage, which is not significantly different than the national rate of 28.1%.

-- It ranks 40th among the 49 states with data on diagnosis at an early stage, placing it in the below average tier.
+- It ranks 27th among the 50 states with data on diagnosis at an early stage, placing it in the average tier.

 - Over the last five years, the early diagnosis rate in the District of Columbia did not change significantly.